Raw, LIVING Milk

 Most Common Questions

 1. What do I buy? - Once you pay for your Ownership shares, you do not have to pay them again.
 The only ongoing monthly payment is the boarding fees.
-If you want 1/2 gallon per week, you purchase ONE ownership share and ONE boarding fees.
+If you want (1) - 1/2 gallon jar per week, you purchase ONE ownership share and ONE boarding fees.
 If you want ONE Gallon per week, you purchase TWO shares and TWO boarding fees.

 3. What are the cows fed?
 In short, grass.
 From the months of April through November, the cows eat nothing but fresh pasture.
 This is not possible through Ohio winters, so they are fed stored forage.
 Hay is essentially sun-cured grass.
 They eat a blend of hay and bailage.
 Bailage is fermented hay, and the cows love it.
 The fermentation helps make the nutrients of the grass more readily available for digestion.